cyberwh15ky/Cyberlearn/Cloud Delivered Security Services.md

 A Misconfig_dangling domain refers to a situation where a DNS record continues to point to a resource that no longer exists or is no longer associated with that domain name.
 This can be a domain that is abandoned and can then be claimed by an attacker.

+## The Threat Category indicates these domains have been detected as adns-hijacking.
+### DNS hijacking is a type of attack where an attacker manipulates the DNS resolution process to redirect
+users to a malicious or unauthorized website instead of the intended legitimate website.
+### In a DNS hijacking attack, the attacker exploits vulnerabilities in DNS servers, routers, or other network
+devices to intercept and modify DNS queries and responses.
+This allows the attacker to map a domain name to an IP address of their choice, essentially hijacking the DNS resolution process.